GrahamKlingler/emergency-contacts-api/README.md

 ## Setting up the project locally

 To set up the project locally, clone the repository to your local machine.
 Make sure you install all of the requirements from requirements.txt.
+Delete db.sqlite3 so django can replace it with your own empty database.
 Also set an environment variable titled 'SECRET_KEY' and create your own secret key to use your database.

 To create a SQLite database with all needed tables for your project, run
 ### `python3 manage.py makemigrations emergency_contacts`